veit/jupyter-tutorial/docs/productive/packaging/example.rst

 =======

 #.
 Notebooks are well suited for making rapid progress, but when the code
-   becomes more extensive, it is advisable to move stable code into modules.
+   becomes more extensive, it is advisable to move stable code into :doc:`python:tutorial/modules`.
 For example, if you wrote in your notebook:

    .. code-block:: python